citp/privacy-policy-historical/e/ef/efe/efestivals.co.uk.md

-> *The following text is extracted and transformed from the efestivals.co.uk privacy policy that was archived on 2013-11-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131113031652id_/http%3A//www.efestivals.co.uk/about/privacy.shtml) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the efestivals.co.uk privacy policy that was archived on 2014-06-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626044247id_/http%3A//www.efestivals.co.uk/about/privacy.shtml) for the most accurate reproduction.*

-# Privacy Policy - eFestivals.co.uk (mobile website)
+# Privacy Policy - eFestivals.co.uk

 _published_ : Mon 23rd Jul 2012